 - Growing mobile market (opportunity)

-Most of the ecological/environmental factors in Apple’s remote/macro-environment provide opportunities.
-This aspect of the PESTEL/PESTLE analysis model highlights ecological concerns and their impacts on business.
-In Apple’s case, the following ecological/environmental external factors are the most important:
+The ecological factors in Apple Inc.’s remote or macro-environment provide opportunities for business improvement.
+This aspect of the PESTEL/PESTLE analysis model highlights ecological trends and their impacts on business.
+In Apple’s case, the following ecological external factors are the most important:

 - Business sustainability trend (opportunity)

 - Energy efficiency trend (opportunity)

-The legal external factors in Apple’s remote/macro-environment create threats to the business.
-This aspect of the PESTEL/PESTLE analysis model indicates the impact of laws or regulations on business.
+The legal external factors in Apple’s remote or macro-environment create threats to the business.
+This aspect of the PESTEL/PESTLE analysis framework indicates the impact of laws or regulations on businesses.
 In Apple’s case, the following are the most significant legal external factors:

 - Increasing privacy regulations (opportunity & threat)

-This PESTEL/PESTLE analysis shows that the majority of external factors in Apple’s remote/macro-environment provide opportunities.
-Given the company’s current leadership in the industry, Apple is positioned to exploit these opportunities to expand its reach in the global information technology goods and services market.
-However, Apple must develop suitable strategies to effectively address the threats identified in the legal dimension of its remote/macro-environment.
+This PESTEL/PESTLE analysis shows that the majority of external factors in Apple’s remote or macro-environment provide opportunities.
+Given its current industry position, the company can exploit these opportunities to expand its reach in the global information technology goods and services market.
+However, Apple must develop suitable strategies to effectively address the threats identified, especially those in the legal dimension of its remote or macro-environment.
 Based on this PESTEL/PESTLE analysis, it is expected that Apple will remain in its strong industry position.
 Nonetheless, the dynamics of the market and the presence of aggressive competitors could drastically change the company’s strategic position.
 In this context, it is of critical importance to further improve the strengths identified in the SWOT analysis of Apple Inc.